Snowball Earth: Palaeomagnetism

 The snowball Earth hypothesis was first posited to explain what were then considered to be glacial deposits near the equator.
 Since tectonic plates move slowly over time, ascertaining their position at a given point in Earth's long history is not easy.
 In addition to considerations of how the recognizable landmasses could have fit together, the latitude at which a rock was deposited can be constrained by palaeomagnetism.

-When sedimentary rocks form, magnetic minerals within them tend to align themselves with Earth's magnetic field.
+When sedimentary rocks form, magnetic minerals within them tend to align with Earth's magnetic field.
 Through the precise measurement of this palaeomagnetism, it is possible to estimate the latitude (but not the longitude) where the rock matrix was formed.
 Palaeomagnetic measurements have indicated that some sediments of glacial origin in the Neoproterozoic rock record were deposited within 10 degrees of the equator, although the accuracy of this reconstruction is in question.
 This palaeomagnetic location of apparently glacial sediments (such as dropstones) has been taken to suggest that glaciers extended from land to sea level in tropical latitudes at the time the sediments were deposited.
-It is not clear whether this implies a global glaciation, or the existence of localized, possibly land-locked, glacial regimes.
+It is not clear whether this implies a global glaciation or the existence of localized, possibly land-locked, glacial regimes.
 Others have even suggested that most data do not constrain any glacial deposits to within 25° of the equator.

 Skeptics suggest that the palaeomagnetic data could be corrupted if Earth's ancient magnetic field was substantially different from today's.
 Depending on the rate of cooling of Earth's core, it is possible that during the Proterozoic, the magnetic field did not approximate a simple dipolar distribution, with north and south magnetic poles roughly aligning with the planet's axis as they do today.
 Instead, a hotter core may have circulated more vigorously and given rise to 4, 8 or more poles.
-Palaeomagnetic data would then have to be re-interpreted, as the sedimentary minerals could have aligned pointing to a 'West Pole' rather than the North Pole.
+Palaeomagnetic data would then have to be re-interpreted, as the sedimentary minerals could have aligned pointing to a "west pole" rather than the north magnetic pole.
 Alternatively, Earth's dipolar field could have been oriented such that the poles were close to the equator.
-This hypothesis has been posited to explain the extraordinarily rapid motion of the magnetic poles implied by the Ediacaran palaeomagnetic record; the alleged motion of the north pole would occur around the same time as the Gaskiers glaciation.
+This hypothesis has been posited to explain the extraordinarily rapid motion of the magnetic poles implied by the Ediacaran palaeomagnetic record; the alleged motion of the north magnetic pole would occur around the same time as the Gaskiers glaciation.

 Another weakness of reliance on palaeomagnetic data is the difficulty in determining whether the magnetic signal recorded is original, or whether it has been reset by later activity.
 For example, a mountain-building orogeny releases hot water as a by-product of metamorphic reactions; this water can circulate to rocks thousands of kilometers away and reset their magnetic signature.
 This makes the authenticity of rocks older than a few million years difficult to determine without painstaking mineralogical observations.
 Moreover, further evidence is accumulating that large-scale remagnetization events have taken place which may necessitate revision of the estimated positions of the palaeomagnetic poles.